olivier3lanc/Frontend-links/README.md

 ## Learning

+* [Crazy classnames in HTML 4.01](https://mathiasbynens.be/demo/crazy-class) See “The id and class attributes in HTML5” for more information.
+You can view this page with ids instead of classes if you wish.
 * [Euismod](https://www.euismod.dev/#/learn) Learn about css grid in a quick, easy, and interactive way!
 * [](https://fifty.user-interface.io/50_ui_tips.pdf)
 * [The Ultimate CSS Grid Tutorial for Beginners (With Interactive Examples)](https://www.codeinwp.com/blog/css-grid-tutorial-layout/) A CSS grid tutorial for beginners, discussing the various parts of the Grid Layout spec with lots of interactive examples via CodePen.